jianyuyanyu/musicdl/docs/Quickstart.md

 musicdl -m QobuzMusicClient,JamendoMusicClient,YouTubeMusicClient
 ```

-If you already know where a song is likely to be available, it is usually better to search a small number of sources directly:
+If you already know where a song is likely to be available, it is usually better to search a small number of sources:

 ```bash
 musicdl -m NeteaseMusicClient,QQMusicClient